 2. PREMIUM PIXELS – Free Stuff For Creative Folk.

 Premium Pixels is a destination well-known among passionate designers for its collection of design elements that are created and curated by eclectic web designer Orman Clark.
 All elements are offered free of charge with very little restriction.
 Premium Pixels is renowned for its stringent quality standards and only those UI elements that are a "cut-above-the-rest" make it to its sought after list.

 3. CREATIVE MARKET – Handcrafted Fonts, Graphics, Themes and More.

 Creative Market is a marketplace for handcrafted, mousemade design content from around the world, and popular among those who are passionate about making beautiful design simple and accessible to everyone.
-The site carries almost every conceivable UI element including Photoshop brushes and WordPress themes.
-Creative Market is also the only paid online resource among the three sites in this post, where digital design goods are sold by independent creative professionals to use in personal as well as commercial projects.
+The site carries almost every conceivable UI element including, Photoshop brushes and WordPress themes.
+Creative Market is also the only paid online resource among the three sites in this post where independent creative professionals sell digital design goods to use in personal and commercial projects.

 Are there other online resources you frequently visit and trust?
 Let us know in the comments below.